 After taking a break from playing for a few years, when I did pick it up again, I became interested in what made the guitar work.
 I even had a couple of friends ask me to take a look at their guitars to see if I could figure out what was making them hard to play.
 I wouldn’t really call my first repair attempts repairs at all . . .
 I basically did (thankfully reversible) damage to them, but also thankfully they were not vintage Gibsons or Martins, and so I was hooked on what it took to problem-solve things about guitars.

 Fast-forwarding a couple of decades later is where I found myself with some real experiences under my belt.
-I’d tinkered with many, many guitars that had passed through my hands (at last count it was something north of two-hundred or so), having changed out pickups, hardware, executed finish repairs or re-finishing, made replacement parts, etc., and so I was on my way.
+I’d tinkered with many, many guitars that had passed through my hands (at last count it was something north of eight-hundred or so), having changed out pickups, hardware, executed finish repairs or re-finishing, made replacement parts, etc., and so I was on my way.
 I’d also had the experiences of having taken many of my guitars to accomplished professional repair people wherever I’d lived, and I would always ask questions, and they were typically always glad to show, explain, and sometimes demonstrate things for me.
 I would also visit the big guitar shows like the one in Dallas, TX during the years that I lived there, and there were always people from all over the world with all kinds of guitars, old and new.